Rev. Harmon "Herman" Younkin was born on Nov. 27, 1821 near Kingwood, Somerset County, PA, the son of John J. and Mary

 Daughter Mentie Alice "Minta" Younkin (1890-1968) was born on Feb.
 16, 1890 in Upper Turkeyfoot.
 She married Ross A. Kreger (1884-1976) -- son of Christian and Catherine (Schrock) Kreger -- and her brother Edward Younkin wed Ross's sister Mary.
-Minta and Ross had two daughters: Elizabeth Kreger and Mildred Dumbauld.
+Minta and Ross produced a family of two daughters: Elizabeth Kreger and Mildred Dumbauld.
 Their home was near the Mt.
 Union Church circa 1931.
 They were members of the Bethel Methodist Church near Paddytown, and Minta belonged to the women's Sunday School class at the Kingwood Church of God.
 They also were active members of the Younkin Family Association and attended planning meetings of the clan's national home-coming reunion circa 1936.
 Minta passed away on March 16, 1968, at the age of 78.
 Ross outlived her by almost nine years.
 He died on Nov.
 8, 1976 at Somerset Community Hospital, at the age of 92.
 They repose at the Kingwood Odd Fellows Cemetery.

 ~ Daughter Sarah Jane (Younkin) Colflesh ~

 She wed John Franklin Colflesh (1861-1938), son of Andrew and Catharine (Bowser) Kalbfleisch of the Cove, Garrett County, MD.
 Their surname was the Americanized version of Kalbfleisch, a German term meaning "calf flesh" or, more simply, "veal."
 It also has been spelled "Colflush."

 They had 10 known children -- Dr. Joseph Harmon Colflesh, Milton Bruce Colflesh, Myrtle Gower, Roy Mathias Colflesh, Mellie I. (or "Nellie") Colflesh, Mabel Frances McClintock, Edna Rodaheaver, Mary Schilling, Charles "Russell" Colflesh and Ella Fern Wirsing.